msqr1/importizer/README.md

 # Introduction
-Are you looking to convert your header-based C++ codebase to C++20 modules? **importizer** is here to help.
+Are you looking to convert your header-based C++ codebase to C++20 modules, but afraid that modularizing is too cumbersome? **importizer** is here to help.

+## Wait, Briefly, Why C++ Modules?
+- **Improved compilation time:** Modules don't need to be recompiled every time it is imported, unlike headers.
+- **Improved encapsulation:** Modules allow you to choose what is exposed to users (exported), no need to hide stuff with a `detail` namespace.
+Includes and macros from a module will only stay in that module.

-## What importizer Does:
+## What importizer Does Automatically
+- Name modules according to its relativity to the modularized directory.
-- Converts `#include` directives to `import` statements and generates the Global Module Fragment (GMF).
+- Converts `#include` directives to `import` statements.
-- Automates the modularization process by handling much of the repetitive work.
-- **Note:** After running importizer, you still need to manually decide which entities to export.
+- Handle include guards and pragma once.
+- Handle start-of-file comments (usually licence).

+## What importizer Does NOT Do Automatically
+- Export entities for you, you will have to manually do this after running.

-## Modularization Modes:
+## Modularization Modes
 - **Complete Mode:** Fully transition away from header-based code to C++ modules (default).
-- **Transitional Mode:** Maintain both a header-based interface and a module-based one for backward compatibility.
+- **Transitional Mode:** Provide both header-based interface and a module-based one for backward compatibility without duplicating code.
 Enable this mode by specifying `[transitional]` in the settings file or by using `transitional` as the first command-line argument.

-## Requirements:
+## Requirements
 - All source code and configuration options must be valid UTF-8.
-- The code must adhere to valid C++ standards.
+- The code must be valid C++.

 This project follows [semantic versioning](https://semver.org).